Following the pattern set by our Amazon best seller, Whole Brain Teaching: Fast Track: Seven Steps to Teaching Heaven, Step 3 is Character Education.

 Invite students to bring in pictures of their AlphaHawk, or make drawings of them, and hang them on your AphaHawk wall.

-Reference the wall when discussing smart choices with your student.
-Say things like, "What advice would your AlphaHawk give you right now?" or "What do you think your AlphaHawk would do?"
+Reference the wall when discussing smart choices with your pupils.
+Say, "What advice would your AlphaHawk give you right now?" or "What do you think your AlphaHawk would do?"

 How can I weave character education into every lesson, everyday?